Industrial Training - Laundry

 December 18, 1885

-The first page opened with a poem titled “For the Boys,” followed by a description of “Loafing” observed by the Man-on-the-band-stand among the boys on campus.
-There was also a feature, “200,000,000" that tallied up the time it would take to become as rich as Mr. Vanderbilt.
-Page two reported severe weather in Michigan, a request for a lost…
+The first page opens with a poem titled “For the Boys,” followed by a description of “Loafing” observed by the Man-on-the-band-stand among the boys on campus.
+There is also a feature, “200,000,000" that tallies up the time it would take to become as rich as Mr. Vanderbilt ending with financial advice for students.
+Page two reports miscellaneous…

 Format: